unstoppablecarl/downsync/src/markdown/downsync-rules.md

 Some actions have no cost and are labeled as a "Free Action".

+### Move Action

+Although not included on the Unit cards, all units can perform the Move Action for the cost of 1 Action Point.
+When a Unit performs a Move Action it may move up to its SPD in inches following normal movement rules for terrain.

 ### Overwatch Action

 Although not included on the Unit cards, all units can perform the Overwatch Action for the cost of 1 Action Point.
 When the Overwatch action is performed the Unit gains 1 Overwatch Token.
 Overwatch Tokens allow Units to perform Reactions with a higher chance to act first.
-See: **Reactions**
+See: [Reaction Engagements](#reaction-engagements)

 ### Scan Action

 Any Action with a **SCAN** effect is a Scan Action.
 When performing a Scan Action, a Scan Check may be performed for each ROF of the Scan Action.
 Each Scan Check must be resolved before the next.
+Each ROF of a Scan Action may have the same or different targets.

 #### Scan Check